fsprojects/fsharp-ai-tools/README.md

 This is a POC that it is possible to configure F# to be suitable for authoring AI models.
 We execute them as real, full-speed TensorFlow graphs, achieving cohabitation and win-win with the TF ecosystem.
-Live trajectory execution tooling can give added correctness guarantess interactively.
+Live trajectory execution tooling gives added correctness guarantees and developer productivity interactively.

-FM currently executes using FSAI.Tools, which is why it's in this repo.
+FM is implemented in the FSAI.Tools package built in this repo.

 The aim of FM is to support the authoring of numeric functions and AI models - including neural networks - in F# code.
 For example: